TEMPORARY PASSPORT ARRANGEMENTS DURING CORONAVIRUS (COVID-19) PANDEMIC

 Passport officers may contact your guarantor by telephone.
 As the applicant, you should ensure that your guarantor is aware of this and has provided appropriate daytime telephone contact details (preferably a mobile phone number).
 Any difficulties in contacting your guarantor will cause delays in issuing your passport.

 You must provide two recent identical colour photographs of yourself with your completed passport application.
-Unacceptable photographs will delay processing.
+Photographs that do not meet ALL the requirements below will result in your passport application being rejected.

 Please ensure that your photographs: